Lyon, France is famous for its bouchon restaurants. In the southern states of the US, we call it “home cooking.”

 Tripe: another bouchon plat choice

 Tripe (cow’s stomach), breaded and pan-fried.
-It was served with a cornichon (gherkin) “mayonnaise” that tastes much like tartar sauce.
+It was served with a cornichon (gherkin) “mayonnaise” that tastes like tartar sauce.

 Served with vegetables